maverickprotocol/maverick-v2-examples/README.md

 If the swap requires more liquidity than the pool has, and the `tickLimit` is set to this max value, then the pool swap function will loop essentially infinitely until it reverts with an `Out of gas` error.

 There are two mechanisms to prevent this:
 1) Set a resonable gas limit on the swap so that the "infinite loop" will terminate before too many iterations.
-For example, in solidity, the call would be `pool.swap{gasLimit: 300_000}(recipient, params, data);`.
+For example, in solidity, the call would be `pool.swap{gas: 300_000}(recipient, params, data);`.

 2) Define the `tickLimit` to be some small delta from the `activeTick`.
 For instance: